The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's Phlegyas (signed) from 2016, a lenticular artwork, is estimated to be worth between £3,750 and £5,500.
-This artwork has shown consistent value growth, with an average annual growth rate of 6%.
-Over the past 12 months, the average selling price was £4,800, with a total of 1 sale.
+The value of Damien Hirst's Phlegyas (signed) from 2016 is estimated to be worth between £4,200 and £6,500.
+This lenticular artwork has shown consistent value growth and has an auction history of one sale on 25th October 2024.
+The average annual growth rate of this work is 4%.
+The hammer price of this work during the last five years has remained consistent.
+This is a rare artwork with an auction history of one sale.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis